🧠 The problem: why LLMs forget everything

 |---|---|---|---|

-| Short-term | One conversation | LLM context window | The last 10 messages exchanged |
+| Short-term | A conversation | LLM context window | The last 10 messages exchanged |

-| Medium-term | One session | Summary/state injected into the prompt | "The user is working on an e-commerce site" |
+| Medium-term | A session | Summary/state injected into the prompt | "The user is working on an e-commerce site" |

-| Long-term | Permanent | Files, databases, vector DB | Preferences, decisions, project history |
+| Long-term | Permanent | Files, database, vector DB | Preferences, decisions, project history |

 Short-term memory: the context